SkoolNotes/Taproot/2020PHYS201/KBhPHYS201CircuitCalculations.md

 These are the basic rules of circuit calculation: [[KBhPHYS201KirkoffsLaws]]

 ## Combining Resistors Method
+Combining resistors is a generalization of the Kirkoff's Laws to makes calculating circuits easier. [[KBhPHYS201CombiningResistors]]

 ### Series
 If you have two resisters…